Moving in with your loved one is always an exciting time but there are some mistakes couples make to ruin the experience.

 One of the other most common mistakes couples make when moving together is not preparing for the move.
 Leaving the familiar surroundings of your current home and leaving your job is a big decision.

-Before moving in together, be sure to live together for a few months before making a major decision.
-Check out the area you’ll be living in and make sure it’s safe.
-If it isn’t, consider moving to a safer neighborhood.
+Before moving in together be sure to live together for a few months before making a major decision.
+Check out the area you will be living in and make sure it is safe.
+If it is not, consider moving to a safer neighborhood.

 The couple should spend at least two days cleaning their homes.
 Start by going through the rooms and sorting out personal items.

-Don’t keep things you don’t use for at least six months.
+Do not keep things you do not use for at least six months.
 Donate these items to charity if you no longer need them.

 3. Failing To Set Boundaries

-Early on, you can discuss issues such as the cooling-off period and second chances.
-You can also discuss living arrangements and the “let’s stay friends with benefits” option.
+Early on you can discuss issues such as the cooling-off period and second chances.
+You can also discuss living arrangements and the “let us stay friends with benefits” option.

-One of the biggest problems with living with someone you don’t know is not knowing what they’re like.
+One of the biggest problems with living with someone you do not know is not knowing what they are like.
 This can cause major misunderstandings and tense situations that can be avoided.
 Asking questions and getting to know each other before moving in together can help you avoid these pitfalls.
-You’ll never know what to expect from the other person’s lifestyle if you haven’t gotten to know them before.
+You will never know what to expect from the other person’s lifestyle if you have not gotten to know them before.

-Ask your partner how they’ll react if you invite guests.
-This can help you set ground rules about how you’ll entertain guests and plan accordingly.
-You’ll also know whether they’ll have a problem if you have extra bedrooms or need to invest in a futon or air mattress if your guests come to visit.
+Ask your partner how they will react if you invite guests.
+This can help you set ground rules about how you will entertain guests and plan accordingly.
+You will also know whether they will have a problem if you have extra bedrooms or need to invest in a futon or air mattress if your guests come to visit.
 This information can help you avoid a messy apartment or breakup.

 Consider moving in together before committing to a long-term commitment.
 Moving in together is a big step for a couple and is a test of their commitment.
 It also opens up the possibility of a life together.
-Considering all this, you need to make sure it’s right for you.
-A move to a new place is a great idea for many couples, but you should also keep in mind the financial aspects.
+Considering all this you need to make sure it is right for you.
+A move to a new place is a great idea for many couples but you should also keep in mind the financial aspects.

-5. You haven’t been in a relationship long enough
+5. You have not been in a relationship long enough

-You’ve still got to go through all of the ups and downs of living together and must be committed to the new life.
-Moving in together is a big decision, and you’ll need to consider the consequences.
+You have still got to go through all of the ups and downs of living together and must be committed to the new life.
+Moving in together is a big decision and you will need to consider the consequences.

-Before moving in together, make sure you’ve had major discussions about the decision.
+Before moving in together, make sure you have had major discussions about the decision.
 You want to be sure that moving in together will meet your individual needs.
 You may even want to consider a long-distance relationship.
 Communication is key in any relationship.
-Without it, a relationship can easily become rocky.
-And if your relationship is not based on trust, then moving in together may not be the best decision.
+Without it a relationship can easily become rocky.
+And if your relationship is not based on trust then moving in together may not be the best decision.

 6. Replacing your partner’s things